-Special Bonus
+(s) Special Bonus

-On August 11, 2015, the Board of Directors instituted a special bonus to certain members of management totaling \$3,110, of which \$1,761, \$205, and \$132 was earned and recorded as a component of selling, general, and administrative, research and development, and cost of sales, respectively, in 2015.
-The remaining \$1,012 could be earned by certain members of management through the fourth quarter of 2018 based on their continued employment.
-In December 2016 the Board of Directors approved that all remaining special bonus was earned and to be paid in December 2016.
-During 2016, the Company expensed \$621 related to the special bonus, including the amount earned in the fourth quarter of 2016.
-The remaining amount of the bonus was forfeited due to employee terminations.
+On August 11, 2015, the Board of Directors instituted a special bonus to certain members of management totaling \$3,110, of which \$1,761, \$205, and \$132 was earned and recorded as a component of selling, general, and administrative, research and development, and cost of sales, respectively, in fiscal 2015.
+The remaining \$1,012 can be earned by certain members of management through the fourth quarter of 2018 based on their continued employment.
+During the nine months ended September 23, 2016, the Company expensed \$310 related to the special bonus.
 Management does not expect to pay bonuses of this nature in future periods.

-Share-Based Payments
+(t) Share-Based Payments